jbcodeforce/aws-studies/docs/infra/storage.md

     ![](./images/s3-block-access.png)

 * To control access with policies we need to disable this, and then define Bucket policy.
 * **S3 Bucket Policy**: is security policy defined in S3 console, and also allows cross-account access control.
 Can be set at the bucket or object level.
+Policies can be attached to users, groups, or Amazon S3 buckets, enabling centralized management of permissions.
+With bucket policies, you can grant users within your AWS Account or other AWS Accounts access to your Amazon S3 resources.
 * Explicit DENY in an IAM policy will take precedence over a [bucket policy permission](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html).
 * Define policies from [examples](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html) or using [policy generator tool](https://awspolicygen.s3.amazonaws.com/policygen.html).